sapcc/juno/libs/utils/README.md

 ### Mock REST API

+Utilize this library for seamless development against mock data without requiring any code modifications.When utilizing fetchProxy with the `mock` flag, it utilizes previously provided mock data.
+If the mock flag is unset, the request is then forwarded to the actual Fetch REST API.

 1. Generate a `db.json` file containing your preferred JSON data within your project.
+Optionally, you can include the JSON directly as a parameter when initializing (see next step) the mock data.
+However, for code cleanliness, we recommend saving it in a separate file

    ```json
    // db.json